kylenewm/Job-Search-Optimization/README.md

 1. Scrape data from Indeed using [Apify's](https://apify.com/hynekhruska/indeed-scraper) built in webscraper for Indeed
     1. Make sure to set the job type to the jobs you are interested in (ex.
 Data Scientist) and set that as the starting point for the URL in apify
     2. It may also help to use a secure VPN to deal with 403 errors.
+2. Download into a csv file and eliminate large row gaps or other critical errors that prevent dataset from uploading properly
 ### Setting up environment, uploading, and altering dataset
-1.
-2. Connect to cluster through either (AWS, Google Cloud, or MicrosoftAzure) and upload files into Datbricks using the UI
+1. Connect to cluster through either (AWS, Google Cloud, or MicrosoftAzure) and upload files into Datbricks using the UI
     1. When uploading files make sure to check the boxes enabling multi-line and first row headers
-3. Run commands in [SQL file](https://github.com/kylenewm/Job-Search-Optimization/blob/main/Joining_Tables.sql) in Databricks
+2. Run commands in [SQL file](https://github.com/kylenewm/Job-Search-Optimization/blob/main/Joining_Tables.sql) in Databricks

 ### Preprocessing, EDA, and Modeling
-5. Download into notebook and perform EDA, clustering.
+1. Follow along with ipynb file for preprocessing, EDA, and modeling

+### Next Steps
-6. Next steps: Create a user interface that allows an individual to select one of the few thousands job postings and then display the results using Shiny for pyhton.
+Create a user interface that allows an individual to select one of the few thousands job postings and then display the results using Shiny for pyhton.

 ## Redfining Scope:
 The original goal was to create production ready code from webscraping Data to having a web app that user could find a list of relevant roles based on their interests.
 The scope of the project was redefined due to the following limitations.